Q: How much does the Titus 2 Partnership, Inc. Women’s Recovery Program cost?

 Q. When can my family visit?

-Visitation is on specified Sunday afternoons from 2-4pm for students who have met the evaluation period and is reserved for approved, immediate FAMILY ONLY: Spouse, parents, grandparents, brothers, sisters & children.
+Visitation is on specified Sunday afternoons from 1-4pm for students who have met the evaluation period and is reserved for approved, immediate FAMILY ONLY: Spouse, parents, grandparents, brothers, sisters & children.
 Boyfriends/fiances/ex-husbands are not considered immediate family and are not allowed contact with students by mail, phone, or personal visit.
 No more than 3 visitors will be approved for any visit.
-Guidelines are established for visitors and must be signed before the first visit.
+Guidelines are established for visitors and must be followed.
 No pets may visit.

 Q: How do I or someone I know apply for the Women's Recovery Program?

 If you or someone you know would like to apply for the Titus 2 Partnership, Inc.’s Women's Recovery Program the candidate must complete an application, available by request to the program phone number.
 Fax the application to 1 (888) 297-2964 or mail it to the address at the top of the application or scan and email it to email@example.com.
 If applicant meets basic requirements, then an additional phone interview or face-to-face (in person or by Facetime or Skype) will be scheduled by a case manager.
 Upon approval by the case manager, the prospective student must arrive by the day and time specified or lose the reserved bed.
 Those coming from incarceration must directly from the facility to the Titus 2.
 (Jan 2018)